-Once it was believed that senior executives should have all the answers and that showing anything less than complete confidence was a sign of weakness.
-As a result managers were reluctant to say ‘I don’t know’ or to admit they might be wrong.
+Once it was believed that senior leaders should have all the answers and that showing anything less than complete confidence was a sign of weakness.
+As a result managers were reluctant to say ‘I don't know' or to admit they might be wrong.
 However, times have changed and the willingness to show doubt or vulnerability is seen as a sign of authentic leadership7.

 Leading in a complex and fast-changing world means trading certainty for curiosity, including:

 - Slowing down before rushing to a decision

 - Running more experiments

 - Questioning old attitudes and assumptions

 - Being comfortable with not having all the answers.